Oreo Twitter Powered Vending Machine

 Why this works as a live brand experience

 The strength is the conversion loop.
 Social conversation becomes the input.
 A physical machine becomes the output.
 The novelty is not just that it is connected.
 It is that it makes the connection visible and edible in front of a crowd.
+Because the cause and effect is visible in the cookie itself, people can understand what changed immediately.

 A few fast answers before you act